 The DNA test will determine if the said teacher is guilty or not by comparing it to the evidence that was collected from the victim’s sample.

-Reports indicate that the student was raped in the ablution block and she was left lying on the ground for up to 4 hours.
+Reports indicate that the student was assaulted in the ablution block and she was left lying on the ground for up to 4 hours.
 A female teacher is reported to have told the girl to clean up and not talk about the incident in exchange of a scholarship.

 Investigators from the Directorate of Criminal Investigations visited the school on Saturday and admitted that they cannot rule out the claims until their investigation proves otherwise.